prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/general-structure/index.md

 The VEC has two major key concepts: {{< vec-class PartVersion >}} and
 {{< vec-class DocumentVersion >}}.
-Both are {{< vec-class ItemVersion >}}s and both are be used to reference / identify a piece of relevant information in a PDM context unambigiously.
+Both are {{< vec-class ItemVersion >}}s and both are used to reference / identify a piece of relevant information in a PDM context unambigiously.

 Whereas the {{< vec-class PartVersion >}} "just" represents a PDM anchor /